 The ideal End-game flasks for Raider are:

-BF for damage and crit chance.
+Bottled Faith for damage and crit chance.

 Dying sun for extra projectiles in order to stack damage.

 If you're going for the life gained on hit variant you can choose between those 2 Flasks below, since you will be recovering at least 1176 health per attack, there is no need for Life pots.

 The glass-cannon variant need life pots on some circunstances, like some bosses, simulacrum and t16+ 100% delirium maps to escape some pinches.
 You'll will have life leech, but the life leech you'll have is not enough to simply face tank stuff, you'll have to try to avoid some attacks and effects, gotta play smart.

 Blood of the Karui fills your HP twice per flask use(once during flask effect and then again after the effect ends), helps a lot in fights like Sirus and Maven if you don't fully grasp the moveset.
 If you don't need that, get an Eternal Life flask with Bleeding immunity.

 If you're going for Deadeye, trade the last flask for a Cinderswallow for onslaught and extra sustain, and get a Jade Flask of stauching to remove bleeding.

 Get one Lord of Steel gem as fast as possible with the highest increase to Call of Steel's cast speed you can to smooth out the gameplay.

 Afterwards you should upgrade to one with Impale effect and at least 98% increased Call of Steel use speed, would also be nice to get a good corruption implicit on the jewel(such as corrupted blood immunity).